Check our Fine Arts Calendar for a current list of upcoming music programs and performances.

 Known for its spirit and inspired sound, the Basketball Pep Band consists of students who are members of the Greyhound Sound.
 Seating in the band is determined via a musical audition.

 When you graduate from ENMU, you have the opportunity to perform and stay involved with music by participating in the Alumni Band.
-The Alumni Band meets every other summer (even calendar years, the weekend after Father's Day in June) on the ENMU campus.
-For more information, contact
+The Alumni Band meets biennially on the ENMU campus the weekend after Father's Day in June on even years.
+For more information, contact Dustin Seifert.

 Bands Social Media Pages: